jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 ## Background

-A reddit user complained about this:[Why are YouTube comments not threaded like reddit comments?
+A reddit user complained about this: [Why are YouTube comments not threaded like reddit comments?
 Why is there only one level of nestedness?](https://www.reddit.com/r/youtube/comments/8uei3n/why_are_youtube_comments_not_threaded_like_reddit/).

 The complaint is saying that on reddit you will get a nested comment chain like this: